MichaelSail4499/cybereventthree/README.md

 ![](image/README/hashesresult.jpg)

-These files give you hashed values to work for hashcat.
-You have a baseline for testing... you know what the original input was to test password cracking.
+These files give you hashed values for use in Hashcat.
+You have a baseline for testing... you know the original input to test the password cracking results.

 ## Hashcat

 Suppose you are given some hash value and you're expected to find the original input...
 Hashcat is very effective at cracking passwords, but there's a catch.
 You MUST know the correct hash algorithm associated with the hash value before using this tool.
 Luckily, **hash-identifier** does just that.
-The tool is available on Kali Linux and it's very straightforward.
+The tool is preinstalled on Kali Linux and it's very straightforward.
 Type your mystery hash value into the tool and it will return its best guesses (Possible hashes) and other possibilities (Least Possible Hashes).
 Frequently, the best guesses are wrong!
-If using the first hash guess returns nonsense in hashcat, go down the list in hash identifier and try that.
+If using the first hash guess returns nonsense in Hashcat, go down the list in hash identifier and try that.

 Below is the format of HashCat commands: